 I know what you’re thinking – seriously?
 You need a post on how to make garlic bread?
 Well not exactly.

 This is a post on how to make gourmet cheesy garlic bread in bulk so you always have some on hand.

-My family are nuts for a piece of garlic bread with our meals, this way- you can just take out as many ‘slices’ as you need, whack them under a hot griller – and you have toasted cheesy garlic bread in about 5 minutes flat.
+My family go nuts for a piece of garlic bread with our meals – this way, you can just take out as many ‘slices’ as you need, whack them under a hot griller – and you have toasted cheesy garlic bread in about 5 minutes flat.

-Great to put on just as your dishing up your meal – and it makes your dinners stretch that little bit further – for less!
+Great to put on just as you’re dishing up your meal – and it makes your dinners stretch that little bit further – for less!

 Please Note Nutritional information is provided as a guide only and may not be accurate.

 Nutritional information does not include the following ingredients: